Teemperor/i-hate-latex-diff/README.md

 `output` contains the same files except for the annotated changes.
 Afterwards just compile your paper with whatever cursed build system you're already suffering from.
-Note that all other files and the directory structure is perserved, so you can easily diff the output folder to see what the tool has annotated.
+Note that all other files and the directory structure is preserved, so you can easily diff the output folder to see what the tool has annotated.

 **Available flags:**